ihwong/cpslab-mplus/README.md

 $ adb -s [client device] shell /system/bin/mobileplus_manager [server's IP]
 ```

-After these steps, you can test M+’s functionality sharing features across multiple devices.
+After these steps, you can test M+'s functionality sharing features across multiple devices.

 ## Important Classes in MobilePlus

-  - RemoteBinderManager: performs a core role within M+.
+  - **RemoteBinderManager**: performs a core role within M+.
 It redirects parcels to the appropriate part of M+ and maintains required information for such redirections.
-  - ConnectionManager: takes charge of the TCP network communication between C-M+ and S-M+.
+  - **ConnectionManager**: takes charge of the TCP network communication between C-M+ and S-M+.
-  - Remote[Activity / ActivityTask / Package / Service ]Manager: runs on C-M+ and it represents Activity / ActivityTask / Package / Service ]Manager on the opponent(server) device.
+  - **Remote[Activity / ActivityTask / Package / Service ]Manager**: runs on C-M+ and it represents Activity / ActivityTask / Package / Service ]Manager on the opponent(server) device.
-  - [ Activity / ActivityTask / Package / Service]ManagerHandler: runs on S-M+ and it represents [ Activity / ActivityTask / Package / Service]Manager on its(server) device.
+  - **[ Activity / ActivityTask / Package / Service ]ManagerHandler**: runs on S-M+ and it represents [ Activity / ActivityTask / Package / Service]Manager on its(server) device.
-  - ServiceThread: runs on C-M+ and it represents a specific service on the opponent(server) device.
+  - **ServiceThread**: runs on C-M+ and it represents a specific service on the opponent(server) device.
-  - RemoteProxy: runs on S-M+ and it represents a specific service on its(server) device.
+  - **RemoteProxy**: runs on S-M+ and it represents a specific service on its(server) device.

 ## Initial Pairing

-  1. In a server device, mobileplus_manager binary will start from main() function in ./frameworks/mobileplus/cmds/mobileplus_manager.cpp.
+  1. In a server device, mobileplus_manager binary will start from `main()` function in `./frameworks/mobileplus/cmds/mobileplus_manager.cpp`.
-  1. RemoteBinderManager::instantiate() registers M+ to the system service list and then creates SenderThread and ListenThread (These threads are required by ConnectionManager).
+  1. `RemoteBinderManager::instantiate()` registers M+ to the system service list and then creates SenderThread and ListenThread (These threads are required by ConnectionManager).
   1. In a client device, the same process is performed.
-After this, the client connects to the server device and then executes ConnectionManager::sendBasicServiceHandle().
+After this, the client connects to the server device and then executes `ConnectionManager::sendBasicServiceHandle()`.
-  1. Two devices run sendBasicServiceHandle() once and share information about [ Activity / ActivityTask / Package / Service]Manager of each other.
+  1. Two devices run `sendBasicServiceHandle()` once and share information about [ Activity / ActivityTask / Package / Service]Manager of each other.

 ## M+ Operation (Ex.
 Dealing with getService seed parcel)

 ![diagram](diagram.png)

-  1. BpBinder::transact() intercepts a seed parcel (request parcel) from the app in a client device.
+  1. `BpBinder::transact()` intercepts a seed parcel (request parcel) from the app in a client device.
 In this example, the seed parcel contains a request for a binder object of the specific system service and this parcel was heading for Android ServiceManager.
-  1. BpBinder::transact() redirects the seed parcel to RemoteBinderManager of C-M+.
+  1. `BpBinder::transact()` redirects the seed parcel to RemoteBinderManager of C-M+.
   1. RemoteBInderManger sends the seed parcel to RemoteServiceManager.
 It represents the REAL Android ServiceManager in the server device.
   1. ConnectionManager obtains the seed parcel and does some wrapping for S-M+.
   1. The seed parcel is transmitted from C-M+ to S-M+ via TCP connection.